Rice Paper Dumplings Recipe (pan sear or air fry)

 - Eat right away!
 These dumplings taste the freshest and most crispy when they are fresh out of the pan so enjoy them right away or they’ll turn soft.

 - Some of you have questions about the carb count.
 This varies because of the size of the sheets and the ingredients.
-For example, the Blue Dragon brand is made with rice flour and tapioca starch, 2 wrappers in 8.5” diameter have 14 gram of carb.
+For example, the Blue Dragon brand is made with rice flour and tapioca starch, 2 wrappers in 8.5” diameter having 14 grams of carb.
 The StarAniseFoods brand is made with rice and cassava flour, 3 wrappers in 6” diameter have 11 grams of carb.
 Please read your own packaging labels.

 - For this recipe, it’s estimated with 1 sheet of rice paper in 8.5” diameter per dumpling per serving.